F1 2025 Monaco Grand Prix weather forecast - Latest from Monte Carlo

 FP3 starts at 12:30pm local time (CEST) where there will once again be light winds from the south, and sunny intervals with 68 per cent humidity.

-There is a low chance of rain with a 13 per cent chance of precipitation and temperatures remain at 19 degrees Celsius.
+There is a low chance of rain with a 13 per cent chance of precipitation and temperatures remain at 66 degrees.

-For qualifying at 4pm, the chance of rain will rise to 22 per cent, and if rain does start to fall it could conjure a strategy conundrum for the teams as they decide whether to stay out on slicks - and risk contact with the barriers - or to opt for intermediate tyres.
+For qualifying at 4pm, the chance of rain will rise to 22 per cent, and if rain does start to fall it could conjure a strategy conundrum for the teams as they decide whether to stay out on slicks - and risk contact with the barriers - or to try a lap on intermediate tyres.

-Light winds continue to blow in from the Mediterranean but will only reach 7mph, and on the whole, Saturday in Monaco is forecast to be pleasant.
+Light winds continue to blow in from the Mediterranean but will only reach 7mph, and on the whole Saturday in Monaco is forecast as pleasant.

 Sunday, May 25 - Race